The Beginner's Guide to Effective Email Marketing: Why Email Marketing?

 One of the biggest concerns about email as a marketing method is that consumers simply don’t like it.
 As traditional advertising continues its decline and inbound marketing gains more traction, some might consider email too “salesy,” especially since it demands more attention than other methods.

 However, 74% of adults say that email is their preferred form of communication with businesses.
-Rather than opt for new networks like social media or SMS marketing, a large majority still prefer to receive email from the companies they’re interested in.
+When it comes to social media or SMS vs. email marketing, a large majority still prefer to receive email from the companies they’re interested in.

 Email is Extremely Affordable